aisyahzck/work_it_project/README.md

 1) Email
 2) Facebook Account

-If fingerprint authentication is enabled on the phone, you can sign in without signing up first.
+If fingerprint authentication is enabled on the phone, you can login using it without signing up first.
 <p><p>